 There are touristy things to do in County Cork Ireland but from our experience when you get off that beaten tourist path and experience local life you have a greater adventure.
-We love to support locals whenever we travel.
+We love to support local communities whenever we travel.

 A Visit to Durrus Cheese in Coomkeen Durrus

 The journey from Killarney took us over the Sheep’s Head Peninsula and a photo opportunity at Faite Boulteenagh located between Bantry and Durrus.
-Visiting Ireland during Autumn is a spectacular time to visit, where leaves of verdant green change colour to vivid red, gold and orange.
-It is cooler, and can be wet at times but less congested, but perfect to enjoy the Irish cuisine.
+Visiting Ireland during Autumn is a spectacular time to visit when leaves of verdant green change colour to vivid red, gold and orange.
+It is cooler and can be wet at times but less congested, but is perfect to enjoy Irish cuisine.
 There is nothing better than sitting in a local Irish pub with the fire crackling having a pint and a hearty Irish meal.

 In 1984 their efforts were rewarded with Durrus Cheese winning gold at the Clones Agricultural Show, this was to be the first of many awards.

 After explaining the history of Durrus Cheese, Sarah took us over to the small factory to show us the process and to wave hello to Jeffa and her team who were busy making the next batch of cheese.
 We witnessed how labour-intensive cheesemaking could be.
 During our visit, one of the local farmers took away the whey (the liquid remaining after the milk has been curdled and strained) for fattening up their pigs.

 Now, what we were all waiting for – taste testing the end product.
 Back in the showroom, we sampled:

 A soft cheese young cheese that is perfect for the cheeseboard and can be melted in pasta dishes and baked pies and tarts.